PrincetonUniversity/abSENSE/README.md

 ```

 The same results as above will be computed, but now they will be output to the
-terminal, and then the visualiation will be shown.
+terminal, and then the visualization will be shown.

 ### All Options